Please ensure you follow the latest government guidance on self-isolation.

-We must follow this latest advice so if you have a high temperature or a new continuous cough please let you manager know and stay at home.
+We must follow this latest advice and if you or a member of your household has any coronavirus symptoms please let you manager know and stay at home.
 You do not need to go to a GP surgery, pharmacy or hospital and do not need to contact 111 to tell them they are staying at home.

 If you are fit and able to work from home during the self-isolation period then you should record your hours using the normal processes.
 If you are fit to work but unable to work from home due to the nature of your role then your line manager will work with you to ensure that the normal hours you were due to work during the self-isolation period are recorded.
 During the coronavirus outbreak colleagues are expected to be flexible to ensure we can maintain our essential public services.